xaratustrah/orQanon/README.md

 # orQanon

 ### About
-A software synthesizer for the study of music theory and chords written in Python and the QT GUI library.
+A software synthesizer for the study of music theory, intervals, chords and tuning systems written in Python 3.4 and the QT5 GUI library.
 It is a versatile tool that can be used to create and visualize sounds with varying frequencies and timbres.
-It can also be used a tuning fork for tuning instruments.
+It can be used to train musical voice and hearing.
+It can also be used a tuning fork for tuning instruments having any frequency.
+The chord panel allows construction of regular or inverted chords of all kinds.

 ![orQanon](https://raw.githubusercontent.com/xaratustrah/orQanon/master/rsrc/screenshot.png)